certbot/certbot/certbot/docs/contributing.rst

     for one example of that.

-Certbot client supports dynamic discovery of plugins through the `setuptools entry points`_ using the `certbot.plugins` group.
+Certbot client supports dynamic discovery of plugins through the `importlib.metadata entry points`_ using the `certbot.plugins` group.
 This way you can, for example, create a custom implementation of `~certbot.interfaces.Authenticator` or the `~certbot.interfaces.Installer` without having to merge it with the core upstream source code.
 An example is provided in